 Anchorage is an eastern Jefferson county city and Louisville suburb founded circa 1855 by Edward D. Hobbs, president of the Louisville and Frankfort Railroad, as a station on that railroad.
-Anchorage was incorporated in 1878.
-The post office opened as Hobbs Station in 1865, was renamed Anchorage in 1872 for the home of James W. Goslee, a retired riverboat captain.
+Originally known as Hobbs Station, it was renamed Anchorage for the home of James W. Goslee, a retired riverboat captain.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER

-© 2017 David C. Elbon
+© 2023 David C. Elbon